Gabriela Hylton Garza

 Culture & Operations Coordinator

-Gabriela (she/her) comes from a matriarchal family filled with weavers of community.
+Gabriela (she/her) comes from a matriarchal family filled with weavers of community, farmworkers and artists.
 Honoring the gifts passed down for generations, she is committed to co-creating spaces and communities rooted in love, respect, trust, creativity and learning.
-With fifteen years of administrative experience, she has held various positions within education, human resources and philanthropy.
+With over fifteen years of administrative experience, she has held various positions within education, human resources and philanthropy.
 Before joining Solidaire, she worked at Thousand Currents as the Academy Program Manager supporting week-long transformative experiences for donors and institutions.

 What Liberation Means to Gabriela